-Landscape Management/Development Considerations Specific to the Ouse Valley Sides
+Landscape Management / Development Considerations Specific to the Ouse Valley Sides

-- G2.9 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Avoid further quarrying operations that would be highly visible.
-Encourage the creative restoration of redundant chalk quarries, exploiting the potential for geological interest, nature conservation, and recreation, and ensuring they blend with their surroundings. - Conserve the small blocks of 18th-19th century enclosure south of Kingston and west and south of Beddingham. - G2.10 The following development considerations are specific to this character area: - Maintain a consistent palette of built materials including flint, red brick, timber and clay tile. - Maintain views to Lewes Castle on the valley side.
+G.39 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area:

+- a.
+Encourage the creative restoration of redundant chalk quarries, exploiting the potential for geological interest, nature conservation, and recreation, and ensuring they blend with their surroundings. - Conserve the small blocks of 18th-19th century enclosure south of Kingston and west and south of Beddingham.